What Are DDoS Attacks?

 - Attack on Bitcoin mining pools: Last month, the website registered by Satoshi Nakamoto, Bitcoin.org, was attacked by a DDoS attack.
 The attacker crashed the website by sending overwhelming requests and demanding a ransom of 5 to 10 BTC.

 - Attack on BitFinex and OKEx: In 2020, both crypto exchanges, BitFinex and OKEx, suffered a DDoS attack.
 Attackers exploited some of the built-in features of the exchanges and overwhelmed the server.
 The platforms had to shut some of their services.

-Though many blockchain applications faced a DDoS attack in recent years, it is difficult to attack bigger and more distributed networks like Bitcoin and Ethereum.
+Though many blockchain applications have faced a DDoS attack in recent years.
+It is difficult to attack bigger and more distributed networks like Bitcoin and Ethereum.
 Since their nodes are distributed across the world, attacking them becomes financially unfeasible because the efforts exceed the rewards.